kl2836/Hybrids-paper/README.md

 # Hybrids-paper
-current code in progress for research in tree-kernel hybrids
+current code in progress for research in tree-kernel hybrids, working alongside Professor Nakul Verma